m-yamazoe/documentation/agent/installation/windows.rst

 Install the Agent
 ~~~~~~~~~~~~~~~~~

 1. Run the installer.
-It is normally saved in 'Downloads' directory by default.
+It is saved in the 'Downloads' directory by default.

-2. If you don't have JDK installed on a new server instance, the installer will show the Prerequisites Wizard to guide you to install JDK from Oracle website.
+2. If you don't have JDK installed on the server instance, the installer will show the Prerequisites Wizard to guide you to install
+JDK from Oracle's website.
 The enStratus Agent for Windows is dependent on Oracle JDK 7.
-Please download the suitable version of JDK and install it.
+Please download the suitable version of the JDK and install it.

 .. figure:: ./images/prerequisite_wizard.png
    :height: 429 px